gollumeye/RS_Project/README.txt

 Additional Movie Information from https://drive.google.com/file/d/1je77e0Lq8naVUsjoOzk5RuI2H3ceHlSz/view
 ________________________________________________________________________________________________________________________

-Step 1: Activate virtual environment and install dependencies if necessary
+Step 1: Activate virtual environment and install django and psycopg2 and other needed dependencies

-Step 2: Create database "rs_project" and update username and pw in the settings.py file
+Step 2: Create database "rs_project" and update username and pw in the settings.py file.
+In the database run "CREATE EXTENSION pg_trgm;"

 Step 3: run "python manage.py makemigrations" and then "python manage.py migrate"

-Step 4: run "db_script.py" to populate the database
+Step 4: run "db_script.py" to populate the database (update username and pw of database first)

 Step 5: run "python manage.py runserver" to start the server and application (runs on localhost)